When you finish this chapter you should be able to

 The bones of the knee joint.
 (A) Anterior view.
 (B) Posterior view.

 Patella The patella is the largest sesamoid bone in the human body.
 It is located in the tendon of the quadriceps femoris muscle and is divided into three medial facets and a lateral facet that articulate with the femur (Figure 20–1).
 The lateral aspect of the patella is wider than the medial aspect.
-The patella articulates between the concavity provided ...
+The patella articulates between ...